ccrudkin/battleship/README.md

 # battleship
-Expansion of a battleship-like tutorial from Codecademy.
+Expansion of a battleship-like tutorial project to include better gameplay and mechanics.
+Command line based.